Archive for the ‘Highlighter’ Category

 Well, hopefully not.
 The really complicated (and powerful) bit is there, in our “Advanced Rules” section, but lots of people will never have to use this.
 We have spent time developing the user interface, making it intuitive, so that lots of scenarios are actually set up semi-automatically.
 When you use the software you will see that what you want to achieve can often be managed in just a few clicks.

 So, what’s this all going to cost then?
-Well just $345 for a Starter Pack and $995 for a single server license – cheap at half the price we think.
+Well just $995 for a single server license.

 Plus, of course our 30 day free trail, which will give you plenty of time to see just how handy Highlighter is.